 Are there symptoms hanging around at your place?
-Learn about the symptoms of blood cancer with the Blood Cancer Creatures here.
+Learn about the symptoms of blood cancer with the Blood Cancer Creatures.

-Blood Cancer Awareness Week is Leukaemia & Blood Cancer New Zealand’s annual national awareness week, usually held in the first or second week in November.
+Blood Cancer Awareness Week is Leukaemia & Blood Cancer New Zealand’s annual national awareness week, from 6-12 November 2017.

 Every 4 hours a New Zealander is diagnosed with a blood cancer or related condition, that’s the equivalent of 2,200 New Zealanders a year.

 This year, LBC have enlisted the help of well-known Kiwis and social influencers including Breakfast host Hilary Barry and Auckland MP Nikki Kaye to help raise awareness of the symptoms of blood cancer.
 They will be posting photos throughout the week featuring cameo appearances by the creatures.
 Keep an eye out on the LBC Facebook page for posts and videos to share during the week.